White South Africans: Demographics

+According to the 2022 South African census, white South Africans make 7.3% of South Africa's population.
+The province with the highest percentage of white population is Western Cape at 16.4%, while the white population is below 5% in Limpopo, Mpumalanga, KwaZulu-Natal and North West.

 The Statistics South Africa Census 2011 showed that there were about 4,586,838 white people in South Africa, amounting to 8.9% of the country's population.
 This was a 6.8% increase since the 2001 census.
-According to the Census 2011, South African English is the first language of 36% of the white population group and Afrikaans is the first language of 61% of the white population group.
+According to the Census 2011, Afrikaans was the first language of 61% of White South Africans, while English was the first language of 36%.
 The majority of white South Africans identify themselves as primarily South African, regardless of their first language or ancestry.

 Religion

 Approximately 87% of white South Africans are Christian, 9% are irreligious, and 1% are Jewish.
 The largest Christian denomination is the Dutch Reformed Church (NGK), with 23% of the white population being members.
 Other significant denominations are the Methodist Church (8%), the Roman Catholic Church (7%), and the Anglican Church (6%).

 Migrations

-Many white Africans of European ancestry have migrated to South Africa from other parts of the continent due to political or economic turmoil in their respective homelands.
-Thousands of Portuguese Mozambicans, Portuguese Angolans, and white Zimbabweans emigrated to South Africa during the 1970s and 1980s.
-However, the overwhelming majority of European migration correlated with the historic colonization of the region (some migrating for the purpose of extraction of resources, minerals and other lucrative elements found in South Africa, others for a better life and farming opportunities without many restrictions in newly colonised lands).

 Meanwhile, many white South Africans have also emigrated to Western countries over the past two decades, mainly to English-speaking countries such as the United Kingdom, Australia and New Zealand.
-However, the financial crisis has slowed the rate of emigration and in May 2014, the Homecoming Revolution estimated that around 340,000 white South Africans had returned in the preceding decade.
+However, the 2008 financial crisis slowed the rate of emigration and in May 2014, the Homecoming Revolution estimated that around 340,000 white South Africans had returned in the preceding decade.